project-march/ProjectMarch/docs/doc/march_packages_old/march_description.rst

 an xml macro language.
 This enables us to write shorter and more readable robot descriptions.

 Since the ROS ``urdf`` package can only parse the URDF format, we must first process the xacro files.
-This is done at build time and is described in the :march:`CMakeLists.txt <march_description/CMakeLists.txt>`.
+This is done at build time and is described in the `CMakeLists.txt <march_description/CMakeLists.txt>`.
 Both the ``*.urdf`` and ``*.xacro`` files are installed into the ``march_description`` package.
 In the launch files these files can be uploaded to the parameter server at ``/robot_description``, so that they are available for all nodes.